 - Safe fixed interest rate– One of the biggest advantages of the GA FHA loan is the provision of paying a fixed 15 or 30 year rate of interest.
 Compared to other traditional loans where the interests vary, the interest rate remains the same for the entire course of the loan.
 This period is usually for 15 or 30 years.
 Having a fix interest rate allows the buyer to plan out their fixed monthly installment in advance.

 - Simple to qualify – Prequalifying for a Georgia FHA loan is one of the simplest.
 Since it is the FHA that insures your house loan, the lenders and banks make it easy for anyone to qualify that meets the basic requirements.
 The main components of qualifying are credit and income/employment.

 - Adjustable Rate Option – The FHA loan came into being keeping in mind the tight budget constraints of first time homeowners.
-For this reasons the FHA has an adjustable rate house loan, which entails a very low monthly payment and curiosity rate.
+For this reason the FHA has an adjustable-rate house loan, which entails a very low monthly payment and curiosity rate.

 - There are no cash reserves required – Compared to most conventional loan programs, which make the Georgia FHA mortgage loan a very enticing option for Georgia first time homeowners that have little money saved up.

 - Buyers don’t have to be a first time buyer – That’s right, seasoned home buyers are also welcome to apply.
 Please do note, FHA is only for primary owner-occupied properties.

 First Time buyers should know what to expect before starting the FHA loan application process.
 Being prepared will always better your chances in successfully getting your FHA loan approved.
 Below we have listed some steps and things to consider –